COMM Extender enables 16-Bit Serial Communication Software (DOS or Win16) that read serial ports to run in Windows environment.

 Normaly Yes!
 The PLC application is often running even faster.
 Try it out!

-Need to support higher baud rates with your DOS software?
+Need to support higher baud rates with your 16 bit DOS or Windows software?

 You can easily configure baud rates higher than 115200 bps with COMM Extender (as far as your serial hardware supports).
 You can also fix the baud rate no matter your DOS software sets.

-Failed to get a legacy MS-DOS application running under Windows 2000, Windows XP, Vista, Windows 7 ?
+Failed to get a legacy MS-DOS application running under Windows ?

 COMM Extender usually resolves that issues with DOS serial communication software.
 Try COMM Extender with your software.